Hotot: The specifics of this rabbit breed in the USA and in Europe, including

-This rabbit breed is a very small, stocky, all-white rabbit with a 1/8th inch band of black around the eyes.
+This rabbit breed is a very small, stocky, all-white rabbit with an eighth-inch band of black around the eyes.
 Its personality is characterized as docile.

 While it clearly resembles a Netherland Dwarf, it is permitted an additional half-pound for a maximum weight of 3 pounds.
 Ears should be no longer than 2.75” long in order to remain balanced with the rest of the rabbit’s body.